deyvidoes/deyvidoes/README.md

 ### Hi there 👋🏾💻

 My name is Deyvi!
 I am an android developer who is always excited to learn and try out new things.
-My first love was Java and I am currently learning Kotlin!

-- 🔭 I’m currently working on getting my first developer job.
+I started learning Java about 10 years ago and started learning Kotlin this year.
+I'm always willing to help so if you need help with anything, send me a dm ✉😁😁

-- 🌱 I’m currently learning data structures and algorithms as well as automated testing.
+- 🌱 I’m currently learning data structures and algorithms as well as automated testing
 - 💬 Ask me about Java, Kotlin or anything!
 - 📫 How to reach me: